Shopify/polaris/src/components/Modal/README.md

 In an embedded application context, not all documented properties are available.
 Some properties are only available in stand-alone applications.

-Properties which are available only in a stand-alone context are documented as `(stand-alone app use only)`.
+Properties that are available only in a stand-alone context are documented as `(stand-alone app use only)`.
 For instance the `children` property is documented as `(stand-alone app use only)`.

 Example usage in an embedded application context: